 - Authenticate using the same identities you use with Google Cloud services.

-- Authorize consistently across all your clusters registered in an environ.
+- Authorize consistently across all your clusters registered in a fleet.

 The gateway authenticates your Google Cloud identity and provides the connection to the cluster's API server via the Connect service.